CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4 - Appearance.md

 <tbody>
 <td align="center">
 <img width="2000" height="0"><br>
-Given a Lunar Ephemeris, find the date of the first new Moon of $2024$.
+Given a Lunar Ephemeris, find the time of the first new Moon of $2024$.
 <img width="2000" height="0">
 </td>
 </tbody>